vcmi/vcmi/docs/players/Installation_iOS.md

 ## Game controls

-- Tap = left click
+- Tap: left click
-- Tap and hold (long press) = right click
+- Tap and hold (long press): right click
-- Tap in the bottom area (status bar) to activate chat/console in the game
+- Tap in the bottom area (status bar): activate chat/console in the game

 You can start game directly (avoiding the launcher) by changing setting in iOS Settings app - VCMI.